alesplana/CRFNameClassifier_Fil/README.md

 - `codebase/`: Jupyter notebooks/Python files for the project.
 - `data/`: Includes datasets used for training and testing.
 (DATA OMITTED)
+- `model/`: Includes the model in a Pickle file.
 - `README.md`: This file.